Appdynamics/SQLMonitor/README.md

 ```
 In order to connect to any database, you will have to provide a connectionUrl.
-In the example above we see that we the extension is connection to the sqlserver using the connectionUrl.
-In this case we are also providing the username, password and the databaseName in the same connectionUrl.
+In the example above we see that we the extension is connection to the "sqlserver" using the connectionUrl.
+In this case we are also providing the username, password and the databaseName in the same connectionUrl and therefore the "user" and "password" fields are commented out.
 This may not be the same for other types of SQL based systems.

-Another way you can connect to the database is as following:
+Lets take a look at another way you can connect to the database:

 ```
 dbServers: